zegalur/video-quiz/README.md

 2. Open the translated SRT file.
 3. Open the original SRT file.
 4. Play the video.
-5. Select the right translation when the quiz becomes active.
+5. Select the correct translation when the quiz becomes active.
 6. Watch the next video segment, and so on.

 ![instructions_img](instructions.jpg)